microsoft/FluidFramework/packages/dds/tree/docs/data-model/README.md

 ### Node

 In the SharedTree data model, each addressable piece of data is represented as a tree ***node***.
-There is a single node at the root of the SharedTree that can not be removed or replaced.
+There is an implicit node at the root of the SharedTree that serves as the initial insertion point for trees constructed by the application..

 <figure align="center">
   <img src="./assets/root.drawio.svg" alt=""/>
   <figcaption>Figure: Implicit root node</figcaption>
 </figure>

+The root node may not be moved/removed and has a well-known identity, but otherwise is indistinguishable from other tree nodes.

 ### Value